skyportal/skyportal/doc/adding_features.md

             self.push_all(action='skyportal/FETCH_TEST_COMMENTS')
             return self.success(data=comment)
 ```
-From `skyportal/handlers` we imported `Base`, which is the base class of our new handler.
+`BaseHandler` is the base class of our new handler.
 We also imported `TestComment`, which is the model class we defined above.
-The `Base` class has a Session attribute, which is an instance of `DBSession`, a [SQLAlchemy](https://docs.sqlalchemy.org/en/13/index.html) [Session](https://docs.sqlalchemy.org/en/13/orm/session.html) instance.
+The `BaseHandler` class has a Session attribute, which is an instance of `DBSession`, a [SQLAlchemy](https://docs.sqlalchemy.org/en/13/index.html) [Session](https://docs.sqlalchemy.org/en/13/orm/session.html) instance.
 Whereas `TestComment` is an SQLAlchemy [mapper class](https://docs.sqlalchemy.org/en/13/orm/mapping_styles.html#declarative-mapping) (which maps a Python class to a database table).

 *We'll see how to define mapper classes (which correspond to database tables) shortly.*